 Belmont Summer Scholars

 Belmont Undergrads have the opportunity to do research for credit during the summer through a program called Belmont Summer Scholars.
-Here, students work part-time (about 16-18 hours) for 8-10 weeks on a research project with faculty participating in the program.
-One of the major benefits of the program is that you only pay for 2 hours of credit but get 6 hours of credit in the process.
-Finally, if your major requires research and you do research in your major area during Summer Scholars, this can cover the research requirement.
+Here, students work part-time (about 20-30 hours) for 6-8 weeks on a research project with faculty participating in the program.
+One of the major benefits of the program is that you only pay for 2 hours of credit but get 4 hours of credit in the process.
+Finally, if your major requires research and if you meet the requirements to take the research course, this program could cover the research requirement.

 Participants in Summer Scholars have the option of participating in the research seminars and social activities occurring during the summer and can also present their research at the fall poster session.
 We generally know which faculty chose to participate in Summer Scholars around the winter break.
 Feel free to reach out to your advisor or Beth Bowman if you would like more information!